-The very best homemade DIY ant killer recipe that you can make with ingredients you already have at home!
-This stuff really works!
+The very best DIY homemade ant killer recipe that you can make with ingredients you already have at home.
+A must-have recipe for all homeowners.

-I don’t know about you, but around this time every year, I seem to get ants popping up around the house and having the recipe for the best homemade DIY ant killer has really come in handy.
-Sometimes there are a whole bunch of them, sometimes it’s just a few, but they always show up.
-Maybe it has something to do with the fact that this is an old house and there are probably lots of little holes in the walls for them to get through.
-This easy homemade ant killing solution has been just the ticket to solve this pest problem for me.
+I don’t know about in your house, but in the early spring every year, I seem to get ants popping up around our home, and having this recipe for the best homemade ant killer has really come in handy.
+Sometimes there are a whole bunch of ants, sometimes it’s just a few, but they always show up.
+Maybe it has something to do with the fact that this is an old house, and there are probably lots of little holes in the walls for them to get through.
+This easy homemade ant-killing solution has been just the ticket to solve this pest problem for me.

 - 1/2 cup of water